Reading Shakespeare While Black

 Racism and pandemics: Connections go back centuries NH professors say

-Resources in New Hampshire:
+Resources in NH:

 The Origins of Race in the USA with Dr. Danielle Bainbridge provides a 10 minute overview of the history of the idea of race.
 Watch